Malta's Joseph Muscat at the precipice over journalist murder | DW | 01.12.2019

 "There are crooks everywhere you look now," she added.
 "The situation is desperate."

-Prime Minister Muscat quickly condemned the assassination as a "barbaric act" and pledged to "leave no stone unturned" searching for her killers.
-Teams from the US-based FBI and EU's joint Europol were deployed to the island nation to aid with the investigation.
+Muscat quickly condemned the assassination as a "barbaric act" and pledged to do everything in the search for her killers.
+Teams from the US-based FBI and EU's joint Europol were deployed to the island nation to help with the investigation.

 Middleman arrested, pardoned